Old Settlers Day

 Elk City skies were well lit on July 3rd with an array of beautiful sparkles, crackles and booms!
 Thanks to Thaddeus, Melody & Tom Tuck and all the donors.
 Several families had beautiful firework displays around town.

 Our family, my brothers, their families and my dad all enjoyed a day at the Lake.
 Although the day started with rain, we got the fire started and enjoyed a cookout and time in the water as the day cleared off.
-We watched the Moline rodeo, with my nephew and partner winning the team roping Championship and some us enjoyed fireworks in Independence.
+We watched the Moline rodeo, with my nephew and partner winning the team roping Championship and some of us enjoyed fireworks in Independence.

 Wheat harvest is over and the overall yields varied from 30-60 bu/acre.
 The corn & beans are in need of a rain with the 100 deg. days.
 There have been some area rains reported of 2-3”, but not here lately.
 It sure is nice to have fresh tomatoes and sweet corn again.
 Garden produce is the best part of summer, although all the work to get that produce certainly isn’t fun, especially the weed pulling and squash bugs.
 I have been extremely lucky with the bugs not being a problem this year.
-Round up works good, unless you hit the wrong plant!
+Round Up works good, unless you hit the wrong plant!
 The tame black berries have finally ripened.
-We went to the farm show at Pittsburgh on July 21st and it was HOT, as usual!!
+We went to the farm show at Pittsburg on July 21st and it was HOT, as usual!!

 Plans are underway for the fair.
 Don’t forget to buy your tickets from the UMW for a chance to win the beautiful handmade quilt to be given away at the fair.